For the longest time, I found myself stuck. Trying to follow a “setting priorities” plan that never worked.

 Email Check-In Times

 There are so many productivity apps to help you get to “inbox zero.”
 However, no matter which email app you choose, productivity suffers if you are in your email constantly.
 You can become easily distracted when a new email message pops up on your screen.

-I like to check my email in the morning after my writing session, then after lunch to see if any emergencies have come up, and a check-in just before I end the work day.
+I like to check my email in the morning after my writing session, then after lunch to see if any emergencies have come up, and check-in just before I end the workday.

 The same goes for any Instant Messaging programs.
 Disable them while you are working, or teaching.

-If you use a programable app, even better.
+If you use a programmable app, even better.
 You can set it to start and end at a certain time.